SpiessJulian/exercises/README.md

-## React exercises for MANGO interview process
+# React exercises for MANGO interview process

+## Description
 This are the two exercises, for the MANGO interview process.

 The exercise consist of a custom drag and drop slider for selecting price ranges.
 The first one accepts a minimum and maximum value.
 The second one accepts an array of the fixed available values.